bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Final CSS Rules." />
 </p>

-To get started I have my files open in visual studio code and you can notice that it&apos;s a little bit different in the setup and then I&apos;ve added these classes; <b>visible, hidden, & visuallyhidden</b>.
+<p>To get started I have my files open in visual studio code and you can
+notice that it&apos;s a little bit different in the setup and then I&apos;ve added these classes; <b>visible, hidden, & visuallyhidden</b>.
 And we&apos;re going to making use of classes because we don&apos;t have the J Query effects library at our disposal.
 We&apos;re going to have to make use of CSS and classes to do the animation and do the hiding and showing of things.
-And we&apos;ll use javascript to trigger the changing of these classes.
+And we&apos;ll use javascript to trigger the changing of these classes.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 245/246. lines 1-20, 21-38 of styles.css (145) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">